Questions? Contact Director of Programs, Black Pruitt, at Black@WeSayYEPP.com

-This is a 6 months program where emerging youth leaders navigate a 3 months training process based on YEPP's Values and Frameworks, facilitation skills, and leadership tools, and 3 months internship within YEPP or another partner organization working towards ending LGBTQ youth homelessness.
+This is a 6-month program where emerging youth leaders navigate a 4-month training process based on YEPP's Values and Frameworks, facilitation skills, and leadership tools, and 2-month internship within YEPP working towards ending LGBTQ youth homelessness.

 Those interested in participating must navigate an application and interview process.
 Applications for 2020 will open in April.
 This program runs from June through December 2020.